gunnarviking/git-crash-course/readme.md

 The purpose of this repo is to demonstrate to students how you can use git, this will only cover the basics.

-To "download" the repository, use git clone to get the code and repo to your computer
+To "download" the repository, press the <> code button just above this text.
+And then select clone.
+You can use https for the time beeing and I will explain ssh.

 # The four basic commands of git (Pull, Add, Commit, Push)